heathersherry/Knowledge-Graph-Tutorials-and-Papers/README.md

 7. ClusType: Effective Entity Recognition and Typing by Relation Phrase-Based Clustering [ClusType, KDD2015]
 > * Relation Clustering: Two relation phrases tend to have similar cluster membershipd, if they have similar (1) strings; (2) context words; and (3) left and right argument type indicators
 8. Unsupervised Methods for Determining Object and Relation Synonyms on the Web [Resolover, JAIR 2009] relation
+9. Relation Extraction with Matrix Fatorization and Universal Schemes [NAACL-HLT 2013] close to relation clustering
+> * Create a universal scheme by unioning surface form predicates from Open IE and relations in the schemas of pre-existing databbases.

 6. [g]Ensemble Semantics for Large-Scale Unsupervised Relation Extraction [WEBRE, EMNLP-CoNELL 2012] relation
 7. [g]Relation Schema Induction using Tensor Factorization with Side Information [SICTF, EMNLP 2016] relation schema induction (for building domain-specific kb from unstructured text) Code: https://github.com/malllabiisc/sictf